casdoor/casdoor-website/docs/webhooks/overview.md

 - `signup`, `login`, `logout` - User authentication flows
 - `sso-logout`, `unlink` - Single sign-on and account unlinking
 - `new-user` - Custom event for new user creation
+- `new-user-ldap` - Custom event fired when a new user is created through an LDAP sync
+- `new-user-syncer` - Custom event fired when a new user is created through a database syncer

 #### Resource Management Events